mahmoudafifi414/companies_bills/README.md

       -open the browser and go to (localhost:8080)

-  * Technologies i make the task with:
+  * Technologies i make the project with:

      PHP, LARAVEL, REACT.JS ,REDUX